mikel072889/mb-photography-project1/docs/README.md

 |                               | 4\.
 Click and drag the responsive window accordingly.                                            | No images are stretched or pixelated.                         | PASS      |
 |                               | 5\.
 Test all pages of the website by navigating using the navbar and repeating these same steps. |                                                               |           |                                |

-* Browsers used in testing responsivess were Chrome, Safari, Mozilla Firefox, and Microsoft Edge.
+* Browsers used in testing responsiveness were Chrome, Safari, Mozilla Firefox, and Microsoft Edge.
 * The website was also accessed via the following devices and no responsiveness issues identified:
     * iPhone 12
     * Samsung Galaxy S23